Call for evidence - inclusion health

 • Development of a refugee health assessment toolkit for specific populations to support primary care

-by Talia Boshari, over 1 year ago
+by Talia Boshari, almost 3 years ago

 In autumn 2021, approximately 4000 refugees arrived from Afghanistan into London.
 GPs identified a need for readily accessible and comprehensive guidance to support them in conducting health assessments for the new arrivals with a complex range of needs.[1]
 The rapid pace of the influx meant that additional infrastructure was required to enrol and support the health of this cohort, many of whom were in temporary accommodation.
 Primary care provision was also recovering from COVID-19-related pressures, and routine expertise in migrant health was not widespread.
 This led to concerns about the access to, and quality of, initial health assessments for newly...
 Continue reading